aws-samples/serverless-webhook-forwarder/README.md

 The final step is to test the solution to make sure it all works (make sure the CodePipeline deployment has finished first).
-You will need to retrieve your API URL from [API1 Gateway](https://console.aws.amazon.com/apigateway/home) by clicking on the `webhookForwarderApi` API and copying the `Invoke URL` from the subsequent screen.
+You will need to retrieve your API URL from [API Gateway](https://console.aws.amazon.com/apigateway/home) by clicking on the `webhookForwarderApi` API and copying the `Invoke URL` from the subsequent screen.